 iOS

-When we set out to create a mobile application, one of the first decisions we have to make is which platform to develop it on.
-Among the most popular options we find iOS, which is the operating system for mobile devices.
-Apple such as the iPhone and iPad.
+When we set out to create a mobile app, one of the first decisions we have to make is choosing the platform on which we will develop it.
+Among the most popular options is iOS, which is the operating system for Apple devices such as the iPhone and iPad.

-Opting for iOS offers several advantages.
-Firstly, the market for Apple devices is quite large, offering a significant potential user base.
-What's more, iOS users are often considered more willing to pay for apps, which can be an advantage for our app's business objectives.
+Opting for iOS has several advantages.
+First, the market for Apple devices is quite large, offering a significant user potential.
+Furthermore, iOS users are often considered more willing to pay for apps, which can be beneficial for our app's business objectives.

-However, it's important to consider a few negative points.
-Firstly, the process of submitting apps to Apple's App Store can be rigorous and time-consuming.
-What's more, iOS app development often requires specific Objective-C or Swift programming skills.
+However, there are some drawbacks to consider.
+First, the process of submitting apps to Apple's App Store can be rigorous and time-consuming.
+Additionally, developing an iOS app often requires specific skills in Objective-C or Swift programming.

 Android